kmpoltorak/twilioapi-send-sms/README.md

 If everything will work fine in the output you should see SMS on your mobile phone and message ID printed in console.

 # Good to know
-Twilio's 2010 APIs (those under api.twilio.com/2010-04-01/Accounts) respond as XML by default, but can also return JSON, CSV, and even HTML.
+Twilio's 2010 API (those under api.twilio.com/2010-04-01/Accounts) respond as XML by default, but can also return JSON, CSV, and even HTML.
 (Note: Newer APIs of the form productname.twilio.com/v1 are only available as JSON responses). - https://www.twilio.com/docs/usage/troubleshooting/data-types

 # Twilio API knowledge base
 https://www.twilio.com/docs/api